ibm-cloud-docs/key-protect/kur.md

 The tool produces two output files:

 JSON report
-:   The main output file (e.g., `encryption-key-usage-report-kms-kp-stage.json`), containing the full hierarchical report of KMS instances, keys, and resource usages.
+:   The main output file (for example, `encryption-key-usage-report-kms-kp-stage.json`), containing the full hierarchical report of KMS instances, keys, and resource usages.

 Log file
-:   A companion log file with the same base name and a `-log.txt` suffix (e.g., `encryption-key-usage-report-kms-kp-stage-log.txt`), containing all log messages from the run.
+:   A companion log file with the same base name and a `-log.txt` suffix (for example, `encryption-key-usage-report-kms-kp-stage-log.txt`), containing all log messages from the run.

 ## Understanding the output
 {: #kur-understanding-output}